JaimeLynSchatz/fan_fic/Cory_Doctorow_-_With_a_Little_Help.md

 speed and snatched it out of his hands, power-assisted fingers coming together on it with a loud, plasticky /crunk/ as the device shattered into a rain of fragments.
-Just as quickly, the other officer had come around the vehicle and seized Lawrence's wrists, bringing them together in a painful, machine-assisted grip.
+Just as quickly, the other officer had come around the vehicle and seized Batman's wrists, bringing them together in a painful, machine-assisted grip.

-The one who had crushed his lifelogger passed his palms over Lawrence's chest, arms and legs, holding them a few millimeters away from him.
-Lawrence's pan went nuts, intrusion detection sensors reporting multiple hostile reads of his identifiers, millimeter-wave radar scans, HERF attacks, and assorted shenanigans.
+The one who had crushed his lifelogger passed his palms over Batman's chest, arms and legs, holding them a few millimeters away from him.
+Batman's pan went nuts, intrusion detection sensors reporting multiple hostile reads of his identifiers, millimeter-wave radar scans, HERF attacks, and assorted shenanigans.
 All his feedback systems went to full alert, going from itchy,